terrestris/shogun-docker/README.md

   `SHOGun` services (either in dev or non-dev environment).
 * `docker-compose-shogun.yml`: Contains an example configuration for the latest prebuilt SHOGun images.
+* `docker-compose-dev.yml`: Contains an example configuration for a locally mounted / linked shogun checkout.

 ## Requirements